okritvik/Histogram-Equalization/README.md

 ### Note:
 Make sure that the directory tree is maintained.
-Uncomment some of the lines in the code to vizualize each image.
+Uncomment some of the lines in the code to vizualize each image. adaptive_hist_data folder has the image dataset for processing Histogram_Equalization folder has the resultant images after executing the pipeline.